Study plan for the Master’s in History

 • M05-3 : Opening history : introduction to open science and open tools for historians (English)

-• M05-4: Audiovisuelle Quellen aus Medienarchive für die historische Forschung und Darstellung (German)
+• M05-4: Audiovisuelle Quellen aus Medienarchiven für die historische Forschung und Darstellung (Deutsch)

 The Kaïros learning platform provides students with a wide range of modules from which they can chose.
 Each module focuses on specific digital skills and thematic areas relevant to digital history.
 The validation of the modules (four max) occurs at the end of the semester and the evaluation may take different forms: written work, reading sheets, oral presentation, multiple choice questions, etc.